leojidah/CRMEMIL/vattenmiljo-crm/SUPABASE_MIGRATIONS.md

 node scripts/create-admin.js
 ```

-This will create the admin user account with email: leojidah@hotmail.com
+This will create the admin user account (credentials will be generated securely)